photonn/local_ai_inteview/README.md

    node server.js
    ```

-5. Open `main.html` in your browser.
+5. Open your browser and navigate to `http://localhost:3000`.

 6. Enter the number of questions per category in the "Number of questions per category" field.